Not two football games, but three?

 as much as we do the home team?

 Isn’t it true that so often we default to sports to define who we are as a community?
-And isn’t it so that in some mystical sense our sports do bring us together in one stadium – under one roof, or in the open air as it may be – at Miami Dolphin’s home turf, or Sun Life Stadium as it is so named – to root on that intangible yet tribally ingrained entity known as “our side?”
-The best seat in the house is of course in your own house in front of the TV.
-Who wants to fight through traffic to see from 200 feet away (if you’re lucky) what you can view in the high definition comfort of your own living room with super slow motion, instant replay and camera angles galore delight?
+And isn’t it so that in some mystical sense our sports do bring us together in one stadium – under one roof, or in the open air as it may be – to root on that intangible yet tribally ingrained entity known as “our side?”
+The best seat in the house is of course in the living room in front of your TV.
+Who wants to fight through traffic to see from 200 feet away (if you’re lucky) what you can view in the comfort in the comfort of your own home among family and friends.

 And I don’t mean sitting in front of the TV to do so.
 There’s any number of trails, water ways, overlooks, and country corridors ready and waiting for us to see and experience them first hand.
 After all, it’s our watersheds which define us as a community most.
-And the waters that run through them in the form of the water cycle are its pulse.
+And the waters that run through them its pulse.

 |Who needs a home team when|

 you've got a swamp (and stadium-like